-I’ve been getting so many questions lately related to gut health and healing that I decided it was time to address the issue.
+I’ve been getting so many questions about gut health and healing lately that I decided it was time to address the issue.

-If you’re pregnant or trying to conceive, I’m sure you are already paying attention to what you eat in order to fuel your body properly for the enormous task you’re asking it to complete.
+If you’re pregnant or trying to conceive, I’m sure you are already paying attention to what you eat to fuel your body correctly for the enormous task you’re asking it to complete.
 You know that proper nutrition builds healthy babies.
-You know that it also helps prevent many - often avoidable - pregnancy complications.
-But did you know that your microbiome plays an important role in how the nutrients you eat get to both you and baby?
+It also helps prevent many - often avoidable - pregnancy complications.
+But did you know that your microbiome plays a vital role in how the nutrients you eat get to you and baby?
 It does.
 In fact, due to this - and via other mechanisms - your microbiome also influences pregnancy complications like preeclampsia, gestational diabetes, and beyond.

 This is where the term “gut health” comes into play.

 Your microbiome is composed of all the bacteria that live on (and inside of) your body.
-Sounds kind of crazy, but we are all covered with bacterial cells, inside and out.
+It sounds crazy, but we are all covered with bacterial cells inside and out.
 Our digestive systems alone house 100 trillion of them.
-The vast majority of these bacteria, or microbes, are highly beneficial to us, working with our own cells to benefit the entire body.
+The vast majority of these bacteria, or microbes, are highly beneficial to us, working with our cells to benefit the entire body.
 However, some microbes are… less beneficial, and it’s not necessarily black and white which ones will affect which people in what way.
 Our individual microbiomes are unique, influencing almost every aspect of overall health and metabolism.

 That’s a LOT of work for a bunch of teeny tiny bacteria.
-When your microbiome is healthy and thriving, it keeps your body running smoothly and reduces your risk of disease.
+When your microbiome is healthy and thriving, it keeps your body running smoothly and reduces your disease risk.
 The problem is that many of us have a significant imbalance of good and bad bacteria in our microbiome and don’t even realize it.
-We are often of the mindset that if we don’t have digestive problems (gas, bloating, constipation, diarrhea) we are in the clear, but symptoms of imbalance - or dysbiosis - can be a little more complicated to identify and navigate.
+We often think that if we don’t have digestive problems (gas, bloating, constipation, diarrhea), we are in the clear.
+Still, symptoms of imbalance - or dysbiosis - can be a little more complicated to identify and navigate.

-The good news is that, if you are trying to conceive, you have some time to find solutions.
-But if you are pregnant, and as your pregnancy progresses, the urgency with which you want to address potential gut health issues rises a bit, because it doesn’t only influence your own health, it can impact your pregnancy and the health of baby.
+The good news is that you have some time to find solutions if you are trying to conceive.
+But if you are pregnant, and as your pregnancy progresses, the urgency with which you want to address potential gut health issues rises a bit because it doesn’t only influence your health; it can impact your pregnancy and baby's health.

-In fact, some of the biggest changes you’ll experience are shifts in your immune system and the way your body creates and then quells inflammation.
-Additionally, estrogen and progesterone, two hormones that increase during pregnancy, will be fluctuating.
+The most significant changes you’ll experience are shifts in your immune system and how your body creates and then quells inflammation.
+Additionally, estrogen and progesterone, two hormones that increase during pregnancy, will fluctuate.
 As a result of all of these shifts, your microbiome and gut health will be impacted.
-At minimum, you might experience a change in your normal digestion process.
-This is due in part to the slowing of your digestion in order to help you extract more nutrition from your food, but it is also caused by alterations in your microbiome (oh, and hormones).
+At a minimum, you might experience a change in your normal digestion process.
+This is partly due to the slowing of your digestion to help you extract more nutrition from your food, but it is also caused by alterations in your microbiome (oh, and hormones).

 During pregnancy, you are at risk for new, opportunistic bacteria to populate your gut.
-Depending which kind stakes its claim in your digestive tract, you may be at an increased risk of certain complications that could impact the health of both you and your baby.
+Depending on which kind stakes its claim in your digestive tract, you may be at an increased risk of certain complications that could impact your and your baby's health.

 "What is at risk for me, personally?"

 Preterm birth is when birth occurs before 37 weeks and is the leading cause of long-term disability and mortality for infants.
-The health of the microbiome in the gut, vagina, and even the mouth have been linked to an increased risk of preterm birth.
-While not everything is within our control, there are many ways to help prevent preterm birth by altering your diet: specifically, getting in your nutrients, including omega-3 essential fatty acids.
+The microbiome's health in the gut, vagina and even the mouth has been linked to an increased risk of preterm birth.
+While not everything is within our control, there are many ways to help prevent preterm birth by altering your diet: getting in your nutrients, including omega-3 essential fatty acids.

-Preeclampsia is a condition that happens late in pregnancy that leads to dangerous high blood pressure and spilling of protein in the urine.
-Gum disease and off-kilter bacterial balance in the mouth increases a mother’s risk of preeclampsia.
+Preeclampsia is a condition that happens late in pregnancy and leads to dangerously high blood pressure and protein spilling into the urine.
+Gum disease and off-kilter bacterial balance in the mouth increase a mother’s risk of preeclampsia.
 I remember the first time I saw this connection made in the research.
-I was pregnant with my first child, and struggling with gum disease which led to more frequent trips to the dentist and overall discomfort.
-While I didn’t develop preeclampsia, it was something I paid close attention to prior to conceiving my second.
-Bacteria in the mouth can cause inflammation but they can also “translocate”, meaning they can travel to other parts of the body making them an under-discussed threat to a healthy pregnancy.
+I was pregnant with my first child and struggled with gum disease, leading to more frequent dentist trips and overall discomfort.
+While I didn’t develop preeclampsia, I paid close attention to it before conceiving my second.
+Bacteria in the mouth can cause inflammation, but they can also “translocate,” meaning they can travel to other body parts, making them an under-discussed threat to a healthy pregnancy.

 Pregnant women who develop gestational diabetes have been studied to have less diversity in their gut microbiomes and more inflammation-triggering bacteria overall.